casid/jte/DOCUMENTATION.md

 ## HTML Rendering

-For rendering HTML documents, `ContentType.Html` is highly recommended for [security](#html-escaping) but also for convinience.
+For rendering HTML documents, `ContentType.Html` is highly recommended for [security](#html-escaping) but also for convenience.

 ### Smart Attributes
 Expressions in HTML attributes are evaluated, so that optimal output is generated.
 This means attributes with a single output that evaluates to an empty string, null, or false, are not rendered.
 For instance: